Go back to school with the Training Fund

 A: At most schools, tuition is due within five to seven business days from the date you register for classes.
 However, if you register on or after the first day of the quarter, tuition is usually due immediately.
 You may elect to have the Fund pay your tuition “upfront” once you have registered for classes or you may pay your tuition yourself and seek reimbursement from the Fund.
 Both options are discussed below:

-To be reimbursed: If you have already paid for the class, provided you have already been enrolled in the Tuition Assistance program and are working with a case manager, you may submit a Funding Request to the Training Fund.
+To be reimbursed: If you have already paid for the class, provided you have already been enrolled in the Tuition Assistance program and are working with a Regional Education Navigator, you may submit a Funding Request to the Training Fund.
 Directions for completing the reimbursement form are available on our also on our Forms page.

-If you have questions about vouchers or reimbursement processes, contact your Career and Education Navigator.
+If you have questions about vouchers or reimbursement processes, contact your Regional Education Navigator.

 Q. This is my first time in the Tuition Assistance Program.
 Is there a deadline to submit my Funding Request?

 A: If this is your first time requesting Tuition Assistance benefits, you must complete your enrollment in the Tuition Assistance program before submitting a funding request.
 Once you submit your funding request you will receive your voucher by email within 5 business days provided your request is complete with all required documentation.
 REMEMBER!
 Students are responsible for their own tuition payment, which includes submitting their prepared voucher to their school.
 Always check with student services at your school to inquire about payment due dates.
 Know your school’s deadlines!